 Expand description

-An idiomatic Rust mutex type for Windows kernel driver development.
+An idiomatic Rust mutex type for Windows kernel driver development, supporting both wdm and kmdf drivers.

 The crate will safely check IRQL before doing operations which would cause a STOP CODE of